-Today, I want to share a case study on how I used a topic cluster strategy to boost traffic significantly on my website.
+Today, I will share a case study on how I used a topic cluster content strategy to boost traffic significantly on my website.

 Using this strategy, I increased traffic by a factor of 100, as shown in the diagram below.

 If you’re familiar with my work, you should know that I’m a big fan of clustering keywords and creating topic clusters.

 I’ve shared several experiments on this SEO approach in the past, and today I would like to share a revised and updated version of my favorite strategy.

 This strategy uses an existing article that is then broken down into several more granular articles to collectively create a topic cluster.

 I will walk you through the steps I took to achieve similar results on my blog and how you can do the same on your website.

 As a bonus, I will also explain how to create a topic cluster from scratch.

 Ready?
 Let’s dive into how I build topic clusters to boost organic traffic to my website.

 Do you know what is a Topic Cluster?